Table of Contents

 For more information on some of the different denture procedures, click here.

-Dentures are made from an acrylic resin material, a nylon polymer or from chrome cobalt metal.
-The most common of these is the acrylic resin.
+Dentures are made from an acrylic resin material, a nylon polymer, or from chrome cobalt metal.
+The most common of these is acrylic resin.
 An impression is made of the patient’s gums and this is what is used to create a mold for the final denture.